 We have created three programs throughout Nova Scotia in partnership with a number of organizations who already work in historically marginalized communities.
 We have partnered with the Halifax Curling Club and a number of Boys and Girls Clubs to create the Black Youth Curling Program.
-We have partnered with the Mayflower Curling Club and Immigrant Services Association of Nova Scotia to create an Intro to Curling Program, specifically designed for youth and families who are new to Canada.
-Finally, we have partnered with the Truro Curling Club and the Millbrook Health Centre to create the Indigenous Youth Curling Program.
+We also have partnered with the Mayflower Curling Club and Immigrant Services Association of Nova Scotia to create an Intro to Curling Program, specifically designed for youth and families who are new to Canada.
 In addition to these programs, we have created training for each of the curling clubs to educate and discuss the importance or equity, diversity, and inclusion within the sport.

 During the most recent Curling season, we hosted 12 on-ice sessions and five off-ice sessions throughout the three programs and four “Try-It” events that took place during the season.
 We had 37 youth take part in the three programs and roughly 117 participants who were on the ice during the “Try-It” events or one of our off-ice sessions.
 Out of the 37 youth who participated in one of our programs, 12 of them registered to join the junior program at their local curling club!
 Despite the season being shortened due to Covid-19 health restrictions, we consider this to be a huge success.
 We look forward to building on that success next season.